Heartstopper (graphic novel): Netflix adaptation

 A television adaptation of Heartstopper entered development after See-Saw Films acquired the rights in July 2019.
 Production was greenlit in January 2021 by the streaming service Netflix as an eight-episode series written by Oseman and starring Kit Connor and Joe Locke as Nick and Charlie, respectively.
 The first season was released on 22 April 2022, the second on 3 August 2023 and the third on 3 October 2024.
 Since its premiere, the series has received high viewership, critical acclaim and numerous accolades.

 As a tie-in to the series' premiere, the first volume of the graphic novel was re-released on 28 April 2022 with an excerpt of the show's script and new cover art featuring Connor and Locke as Nick and Charlie recreating the original illustrated cover.
 The graphic novel became the top-selling children's book in the UK following the popularity of the Netflix series.

 On 22 April 2025, it was announced that the Netflix series would conclude with a feature film instead of a fourth season.
-Written by Oseman, it will be based on the upcoming sixth and final volume of the graphic novel series.
-Connor and Locke will also serve as executive producers alongside Oseman.
+Written by Oseman, it is based on the sixth and final volume of the graphic novel series.
+Connor and Locke also served as executive producers alongside Oseman.
 Production began on 9 June 2025.
+It was released on Netflix on 17 July 2026.